 20-yard construction roll-off

-The 20-yard roll-off measures 20 feet long, 7 feet wide, and 4 feet tall, with about 2 tons included in the flat rate.
+A 20-Yard Roll-Off Dumpster measures 20 ft long, 7 ft wide, 4 ft tall, and holds up to 2 tons included in the flat rate.

 Matte-black 30-yard roll-off construction dumpster sitting directly on the compacted-dirt site of a framed single-family home build in Danbury, drywall and lumber scrap loaded inside.